St Winefride's Church, Holywell: History

 It was founded by the Jesuits in 1832.
 They went on to establish St Beuno's College in 1848.
 From the college they also founded other churches and missions such as Our Lady of the Assumption Church in Rhyl in 1851, in Denbigh in 1853, St Winefride's Church in St Asaph in 1854, Our Lady Help of the Christians Church in Ruthin and Our Lady of Ransom and the Holy Souls Church in Llandrindod Wells in 1907.

 By the 1930s they were asked by the Bishop of Menevia, Francis Vaughan to hand over the church to the Diocese of Wrexham.
 On 19 August 1991, the church was designated a Grade II listed building.

-On 6 April 2008, the Bishop of Wrexham, Edwin Regan, invited the Vocationist Fathers to the church who until 24 April 2023 administered the parish. it has now reverted back to a diocesan priest administration as before.
+On 6 April 2008, the Bishop of Wrexham, Edwin Regan, invited the Vocationist Fathers to the church who until 24 April 2023 administered the parish. it has now reverted to a diocesan priest administration as before.